 - 1) When you enrolled in 4-H Online you agreed to adhere to some important volunteer expectations.
-As long as you are a volunteer with UW-Extension and the 4-H Youth Development program you will be asked to enroll and annually sign the UW-Extension Volunteer Behavior Expectations or (Spanish version here). - 2) In accordance with UW Regent and UW-Extension policy, we are required to conduct a national criminal background check for employees and volunteers holding a "position of trust with access to vulnerable populations" upon initial enrollment and every four years.
+As long as you are a volunteer with Extension and the 4-H Youth Development program you will be asked to enroll and annually sign the Extension Volunteer Behavior Expectations or (Spanish version here). - 2) In accordance with Board of Regents and Extension policy, we are required to conduct a national criminal background check for employees and volunteers holding a "position of trust with access to vulnerable populations" upon initial enrollment and every four years.
 This is the second step in the volunteer application process.
-After enrolling in https://wi.4honline you will see the following instructions: - Within 15 days of submitting your enrollment, you will receive an email from GIS (General Information Services, Inc.) to request information from you to conduct a background check.
-Check with your county office if you have not received the email. - GIS is the vendor chosen to do the criminal background checks for UWEX employees and volunteers. - The background checks are done on a national and state level. - The subject line of the email should read "Action needed in connection with your current volunteer status with University of Wisconsin-Extension." - Please check your junk email folder periodically.
+After enrolling in 4-H Online, you will see the following instructions: - Within 15 days of submitting your enrollment, you will receive an email from GIS (General Information Services, Inc.) to request information from you to conduct a background check.
+Check with your county office if you have not received the email. - GIS is the vendor chosen to do the criminal background checks for Extension employees and volunteers. - The background checks are done on a national and state level. - The subject line of the email should read "Action needed in connection with your current volunteer status with University of Wisconsin-Madison Division of Extension." - Please check your junk email folder periodically.
 Be assured the GIS website is a secure, encrypted site.
 Please respond within 5 days to the request from GIS.
 Thank you again for watching for this email, following these instructions will complete the second step to becoming a 4-H Volunteer Leader! - 3) The third step is participation the face-to-face Volunteer in Preparation (VIP) training with one of our staff.
 These training opportunities are offered at least quarterly.
-The first opportunity to participate in this training is Monday, October 29th, starting at 10:00 am OR 6:00 p.m. at the offices of UW-Extension Sheboygan County.
-Otherwise please connect with UW-Extension staff and a time can be set up for you to do the VIP training with our staff one-on-one.
+Please check the Sheboygan County 4-H Google calendar for opportunities for this training.
+All trainings will be held at the offices of Extension Sheboygan County.
+Otherwise please connect with Extension staff and a time can be set up for you to do the VIP training with our staff one-on-one.
 You can learn more about what is involved in this training here: fyi.uwex.edu/wi4hvolunteers/volunteers-in-preparation - 4) The final step you need is to take the online Mandated Reporter Training.
 Mandated reporters are those persons who have been identified as being in a position, because of the work they do, to see children who have been abused or neglected, or children who are in danger of being abused or neglected.
 This training is now accessed through your profile in 4-H Online.
 Here is a link with detailed instructions for completing the Mandated Reporter Training:fyi.uwex.edu/wi4hvolunteers/youthprotection/